Jy

 • What is public transport like in Sardinia?

 The public transport is not as well structured as in the UK.
 There are local buses that operate in certain towns and the blue buses from town to town and longer distances.
 In the summer the buses are more frequent than the winter.
+There is a good train service between the main cites of Cagliari, Olbia and Sassari.
 We would recommend hiring a car if you like to explore and not rely on public transport too much to get around!
 Click here for bus timetables and details.

 • What is an Agriturismo?